-Science Research is a full-year elective course that meets on alternate days.
-It is designed for 7th grade students and 8th graders who have not taken a science research course.
+Science Research I is a full-year elective course that meets on alternate days.
+It is designed for 7th grade and 8th grade students.

 0310 Science Research II (1/2 High School Credit)

 Science Research II is designed for motivated students who have had experience in science research and desire to pursue it further in this STREAM (Science, Technology, Research, Engineering, Art, Math) based course.
 Various scientific themes will be explored in this course such as: the Environment of Long Island (water, soil, air, eDNA testing); exploring current science issues; testing of various consumer products; construction and analysis of equipment for experiments; in addition to many others.
 Students will be encouraged to explore topics and ideas that interest them and will focus on taking one long-term project from inception to presentation.
 The course will also provide opportunities for students to engage in local, regional, and national science competitions (including Science Olympiad and Science Bowl).
 Students will be evaluated on both the process and results of their efforts.